silshack/spring2014/_posts/2014-01-30-ThuMaiListsStrings.md

 date: 2014-01-30
 ---

 This week's exercises had me doing a lot of experimentation!
 I definitely had to slow down and re-read the chapters and walk through the examples to get a good grasp on the strings and lists.
 At times, it was quite helpful to put pencil to paper to sketch out the processes in order to figure out how to get the program working.
-The best part of the exercises was the victory dancing after finally getting the program to work!
+The best part of the exercises were the victory dances after finally getting the program to work!

 ## String Exercises